-In 2020, we’re officially 10 years out from meeting the deadline for the Sustainable Development Goals.
+In 2022, we’re less than 10 years out from meeting the deadline for the Sustainable Development Goals.
 You’ve likely seen us talk about the SDGs on this site, in our emails, or on our social media.
 But what do they actually mean?
 Who’s organizing the goals?
-(And what exactly are they?)
+(And what, exactly, are they?)
 Here, at a glance, are the Sustainable Development Goals, explained.

 These aren’t the first development goals from the UN.
 Originally, the UN and its members signed to the Millennium Development Goals (MDGs) in 2001.
 They expired in 2015.
 The United Nations took what worked (and what didn’t!) from the MDGs and used those learnings to form the SDGs.
 While the MDGs focused on tackling poverty, hunger, and inequality, they didn't address the root causes of those issues.
 The SDGs have taken these drivers into account as barriers to development that must be prioritized.